at Pomme de Terre State Park

 Visitors can view the natural areas of the park on two scenic hiking trails.
 On the Pittsburg side, Indian Point Trail meanders through a savanna woodland to a scenic platform overlooking the lake.
 Shorter hikes are possible using connector trails.
 Hikers along this trail, in season, may see large yellow Missouri evening primroses, purple coneflowers or rose verbena, plus native grasses such as big bluestem, little bluestem and Indian grass.
 On the Hermitage side, hikers will travel through a more heavily wooded area and follow the rocky bluffs along the lake on Cedar Bluff Trail.
 Visitors may get a glimpse of deer, turkey, squirrel, prairie warbler, bluebird, purple finch or cedar waxwing on either trail.

 Visitors can also enjoy serenity from the lake.
 Boat launch facilities are available in both areas of the park.
-Fishermen will have little trouble finding a quiet cove to cast their lines for bass, walleye, catfish, crappie or even muskie.
+Anglers will have little trouble finding a quiet cove to cast their lines for bass, walleye, catfish, crappie or even muskie.
 Pomme de Terre Lake is the only lake in Missouri that offers true muskellunge fishing.
-A fishing pier and marina, which rents boats, motors, equipment and dock spaces, are located on the Pittsburg side of the park.
-Canoes and kayaks can be rented at the campground store on the Hermitage side of the park.
+A fishing pier and marina are located on the Pittsburg side of the park.
+The marina store rents watercraft and boat slips, sells various supplies, and contains the park's restaurant.
+On the Hermitage side, the campground store is stocked with snacks, drinks and assortment of supplies.

 The park offers a variety of other recreation opportunities to please everyone.
 Two public swimming beaches provide a great place to cool off or relax in the sun.
-Picnic areas are tucked in the forest and near the lake in both areas of the park.
-An open picnic shelter, located on the Pittsburg side, is perfect for family gatherings and can be reserved by calling the park office.
+A picnic area is tucked near the lake on the Hermitage side, and an open picnic shelter, perfect for family gatherings, is located on the Pittsburg side.
 Naturalist-led activities are scheduled on weekends during the summer months to entertain and inform visitors.